 When the 2008 financial crisis hit, the extra budgetary funding for the ATHAR Programme was reduced.
 In an effort to alleviate the situation, with the agreement of ICCROM's Council, possibilities were discussed with the Office of HH Sheikh Dr Sultan bin Mohammed Al Qasimi, Member of the Supreme Council and Ruler of Sharjah, who agreed to host in Sharjah, and financially support, the ATHAR training courses that had had an enormous success in the Arab region.
 Subsequently, in order to have a more permanent presence of ICCROM in the Arab region, the generous welcome of His Highness, his strong support in offering a site for a permanent capacity building entity mainly addressing young experts from all Arab countries, were manifested by his commitment to offer a new building in the Sharjah University City and the creation of a Sharjah Annex to ICCROM's headquarters in Rome.
-This result was warmly welcomed by ICCROM's General Assembly in 2011 following a decision of Arab Ministers of Culture of the same year at their meeting in Doha, on a proposal made by the United Arab Emirates.
+This result was warmly welcomed by ICCROM's General Assembly in 2011 following a decision of Arab Emirates.
 Later on, the new extended ICCROM building in Sharjah was inaugurated in 2014, in the presence of the Director General of ALECSO and my successor, Dr Stefano De Caro, Director-General of ICCROM at the time, who pursued this path so that, today, we are able to celebrate ICCROM-Sharjah's achievements under the continued leadership of Dr Zaki Aslan, and support of Dr Webber Ndoro, ICCROM's current Director General."